Empire / Regency (approx. 1795-1820)

 Shoes:

 After the brocade, buckle-closed and high-heeled shoes of the Rococo Era a distinctive change happened.
 In 1800 and after, fashionable shoes were the flat and thin slippers made of fabric or leather (they looked a bit like ballet shoes or slippers today).
-They were worn for activities in the house and for dancing (nowhere near dirt, however).
-Pastel shades or black were chic and the slippers used to be decorated with fabric rosettes, bows or embroidery.
+As an example, here is a detail from the portrait of Marchesa Marianna Florenzi from 1824, which shows her delicate black shoes.
 In Jane Austen's Pride and Prejudice, the shoe rosettes for the Netherfield Ball are brought to the Bennet sisters who can't leave the house because the weather is so bad.

 Beauty: